jefmeijvis/old.jefmeijvis.com/content/006-sveltekit-api-endpoints.md

     return new Response("Hello " + firstName + " " + lastName);
     }

 The only difference with our GET request is that instead of getting request info from the search parameters, we get it from the body this time.
-To get the same response as with the GET request, we can send a POST request to http://localhost:5173/api with the following body:
+To get the same response as with the GET request, we can send a POST request to */api* with the following body:

     {
         "firstName" : "Jef",
         "lastName" : "Meijvis"
     }
 ## Headers
 When returning a response from your endpoint, you might want to return customised headers.
-We can do this by supplying the Response constructor shown above with an additional ResponseInit object.
+We can do this by supplying the [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) constructor shown above with an additional ResponseInit object.
 This object has a 'headers' property that we can supply with the required headers in key-value format.
 For example, when we want to cache the API response for 1 hour (3600 seconds) we can do this by adding the following headers:

         const responseInit : ResponseInit =
         {